Life. Love. Food

 Add the fish fingers and gently mix them in until completely coated.

-Proceed to fry in some oil for 5-8 minutes until the coating turns crispy brown and it cooks through.
+Proceed to fry in some hot oil (idealy around 160C) for 5-8 minutes until the coating turns crispy brown and it cooks through.
 Yes, that is enough time to get the fish cooked.
 Trust me my (Kenyan) darlings!
-Do not pre-cook your fish before coating since it will just come apart.
+Do not pre-cook/boil your fish before coating since it will just come apart.

 Be careful not to overcook them since the fish will become really dry and tough.
-Add a couple at a time in the hot oil so that they cook evenly, do not overcrowd, and to ensure the oil temperature remains stable.
-Lastly, make sure your oil is not too hot since the outside will cook too fast with the inside staying raw and make sure the oil is not cold as well as your fingers will become soggy.
+Add a couple at a time into the hot oil so that they cook evenly, do not overcrowd, and to ensures the oil temperature remains stable.
+Lastly, make sure your oil is not too hot since the outside will cook too fast with the inside staying raw.
+Likewise, make sure the oil is not tepid as well as your fingers will become soggy.

 Once the beer batter fish fingers are done, remove from the heat and serve.